bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:23 AM CT, February 19</p>
+<p class="updated_time"> Latest data: 08:34 AM CT, February 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 65°, which is 4° *colder* than yesterday.
-Tomorrow is expected to be 19° *colder* than today.
+Today's high is 66°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 20° *colder* than today.

 Currently:

-- 52°
+- 51°
-- Foggy
+- Misty
-- 97% humidity
+- 96% humidity
-- 7 mph wind
+- 5 mph wind
-- 78% cloud cover
+- 89% cloud cover
 - 36 AQI 🟩
-- 0.03 inches of rain expected in the next 48 hours
+- 0.43 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>